Teddington Lifeboat Station

-Teddington Lifeboat Station is a lifeboat station in Teddington, in west London, on the River Thames.
-It is one of the Royal National Lifeboat Institution (RNLI)'s newest lifeboat stations and is also one of the first to cover a river rather than estuarial waters or the sea.
-Teddington Lock is the highest tidal point on the Thames.
+It is one of four lifeboat stations established on the Thames in 2002, and is operated by the Royal National Lifeboat Institution (RNLI).
+It is notable for being one of the first stations to cover a stretch of river, rather than estuarial waters or the sea.
+Teddington Lock is the highest tidal point on the Thames, and the lifeboat station is situated to enable launch of the lifeboats both upstream and downstream of the lock.